ishtms/rust-framework-bench/readme.test.md

 ## Benchmarking tool
-The benchmarks have been performed using [wrk](https://github.com/wg/wrk), locally.
+The benchmarks have been performed using [rewrk](https://github.com/ChillFish8/rewrk), locally.

-Check the raw output from wrk [here](https://github.com/Ishtmeet-Singh/rust-framework-benchmarks/tree/master/perf).
+Check the raw output from rewrk [here](https://github.com/Ishtmeet-Singh/rust-framework-benchmarks/tree/master/perf).

 ## Try it yourself